 Frog and toad populations are on a worldwide decline.
 The Monteverde Frog Pond is an educational tour where you will get to see 25 different species of amphibians that are native to Costa Rica.
-You will learn all about their habitats, behaviors, diet, reproduction, and factors that threaten their population.
-A portion of the proceeds from your tour will go toward very necessary frog and toad research and conservation.
+You will learn all about their habitats, behaviors, diet, reproduction and factors that threaten their population.
+A portion of the proceeds from your tour will go towards very necessary frog and toad research and conservation.
 The best time to take this tour is in the evening when the frogs and other amphibians are more active and vocal.

 The Monteverde Butterfly Gardens are a popular attraction located between the Santa Elena Cloud Forest Reserve and the Monteverde Cloud Forest Reserve.
-There are four different climate-controlled butterfly gardens, a medical plant garden, a biodiversity center, and a leaf-cutter ant terrarium.
+There are four different climate-controlled butterfly gardens, a medicinal plant garden, a biodiversity center and a leaf-cutter ant terrarium.
 There are more than 50 species of butterflies from different areas and ecosystems in Costa Rica.
 The gardens offer a volunteer program for those looking for a more hands-on experience with the butterflies.

 Walking the Selvatura treetop suspension bridges is an incredible way to experience the cloud forest.
 There are eight suspension bridges that are connected by walking trails.
-This bird’s eye view opportunity is a great way to see monkeys, sloths, birds, and beautiful plant life from above.
-This two-and-a-half hour leisurely nature walk is like walking through a beautiful forest fantasy.
-You will experience every shade of green, and breathe in the cleanest and freshest air.
+This bird’s-eye view opportunity is a great way to see monkeys, sloths, birds and beautiful plant life from above.
+This two-and-a-half-hour leisurely nature walk is like walking through a beautiful forest fantasy.
+You will experience every shade of green and breathe in the cleanest and freshest air.